The missouri delegation

 district 8 - U.S. Rep. jason smith (r)

-Jason Smith is a six-term member of Congress who chairs the House Ways and Means Committee.
+Jason Smith is a seven-term member of Congress who is chair of the House Ways and Means Committee.
 A graduate of the University of Missouri with a law degree from Oklahoma City University, Congressman Smith represents a district in the southeastern and southern portions of the state.

 Thomas Take: Safe Bet Republican